Karaborg/My-Docker-Notes/README.md

 If the application builded successfully, you can see new folders inside of your `src` file.
 And there, we can actually write some php code.

 ## Permission Error
 If you are using Docker on **Linux**, you might get some permission errors.
 It is because bind mounts.
-Try the following layer on your `php.dockerfile`:
+Try the following layers on your `php.dockerfile`:
 ```
 FROM php:8.0-fpm-alpine